Olaf Haraldsson: Liturgical cult

 The texts used for the liturgical celebration of St. Olaf during most of the Middle Ages were probably compiled or written by Eystein Erlendsson, the second Archbishop of Nidaros (1161–1189).
 (Note: Eysteinn Erlendsson is commonly believed to have written Et Miracula Beati Olaui.
 This Latin hagiographical work is about the history and work of St. Olaf, with particular emphasis on his missionary work.)
 The nine miracles reported in Glælognskviða form the core of the catalogue of miracles in this office.

 St. Olaf was widely popular throughout Scandinavia.
 Numerous churches in Norway, Sweden, and Iceland were dedicated to him.
 His presence was even felt in Finland and many travelled from all over the Norse world in order to visit his shrine.
 Apart from the early traces of a cult in England, there are only scattered references to him outside the Nordic area.

 Several churches in England were dedicated to him (often as St Olave); the name was presumably popular with Scandinavian immigrants.
 St Olave's Church, York, is referred to in the Anglo-Saxon Chronicle for 1055 as the place of burial of its founder, Earl Siward.
 This is generally accepted to be the earliest datable church foundation dedicated to Olaf and is further evidence of a cult of St. Olaf in the early 1050s in England.
 St Olave Hart Street in the City of London is the burial place of Samuel Pepys and his wife.
 Another St. Olave's Church south of London Bridge gave its name to Tooley Street and to the St Olave's Poor Law Union, later the Metropolitan Borough of Bermondsey: its workhouse in Rotherhithe became St Olave's Hospital and then an old people's home a few hundred metres from St Olav's Church, which is the Norwegian Church in London.
-It also led to the naming of St Olave's Grammar School, which was established in 1571 and was in Tooley Street until 1968, when it moved to Orpington, Kent.
+It also led to the naming of St Olave's Grammar School, which was established in 1571 and was in Tooley Street until 1968, when it moved to Orpington, Kent; St Saviour's and St Olave's Church of England School on the New Kent Road in London was historically connected.
 The village of St Olaves in Norfolk bears the name as it is the location of the remains of a 13th-century Augustinian priory dedicated to Olaf.